MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 description: Describes the concepts of how conversational logic in one bot can be used by another bot using the Bot Framework SDK.
 keywords: bot skill, host bot, skill bot, skill consumer.
 author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: Gabo.Gilabert
+ms.service: bot-service
 ms.topic: conceptual
-ms.service: bot-service
 ms.date: 08/10/2021
 monikerRange: 'azure-bot-service-4.0'
 ---